streamingfast/substreams/docs/tutorials/substreams-sql.md

     Finished release [optimized] target(s) in 30.71s
 ```

-## Start feeding a local database using 'substreams alpha service' and docker
+## Start feeding a local database using 'substreams alpha service' and Docker

 From another window: